 Users have to prepare and fill in the required data and receive a confirmation that the pre-registration process has been completed before proceeding to the designated lane at the Abu Samra border.

-This service is optional and free of charge, and the regular border crossing, which includes 24 passport offices and thirty-six checkpoints, will continue to operate as usual.
+This service is optional and free of charge.
+The regular border crossing, which includes 24 passport offices and thirty-six checkpoints, will continue to operate as usual.

 - Qatar Tourist Visa Through Hayya Portal